-A new targeted enhanced funding assistance rate (TEFAR) has been approved by the NZ Transport Agency to assist councils in bringing forward new high and very high priority locally-led improvement activities for the 2018-21 National Land Transport Programme (NLTP).
+The targeted enhanced funding assistance rate (TEFAR) was introduced for the 2018-21 NLTP to help councils bring forward new high and very high priority locally-led improvement activities.

 The five programmes are: